zianglih/OoO-Processor-Report/README.md

 1. Forwarding is rare
    When the size of ROB is 8 and N is 2, the forward success rate across all load request in most test cases are less than 5%
-2. byte-level forwarding in an intergrated LSQ is very costly For each byte of the $i^{th}$ entry, there are $i - 1$ potential sources.
+2. Byte-level forwarding in an intergrated LSQ is very costly For each byte of the $i^{th}$ entry, there are $i - 1$ potential sources.
 Taking into account that each entry contains at most 4 bytes, there are $4 \cdot (i - 1)$ potential sources in total.
 Making the logic complexity grows quickly as load store queue size grows.
 3. In-cycle issue approval response to FU manager is critical path In initial approach, the FU manager is required to wait for in-cycle issue approval from load store queue to proceed, which is our critical path.